Home > Projects > 10 Useful Arduino Projects to Complete This Year

 5. A RFID Security Scanner

-You can always upgrade the security of your home by creating your own RFID security scanner.
-This tagging ID system uses small radio frequency identification devices to transfer data over small distances.
-Components you will need for this project include an Arduino Uno, a SparkFun RFID Reader Breakout and an Adafruit RFID/NFC card.
+Enhance your home security by making your own RFID security scanner.
+This identification system utilizes RFID devices to transmit data across short distances.
+Materials needed for this task are an Arduino Uno, a SparkFun RFID Reader Breakout, and an Adafruit RFID/NFC card.

 6. An Earthquake Detector